kelbyludwig/noyz/README.md

 ## noyz

-An implementation of Noise Protocol.
-This is not fully implemented.
+An implementation of the Noise Protocol primitives.
+Please don't use this for security sensitive purposes.

 #### Running tests